abhisheksingh87/starter-cookbook/content/recipes/configure-persistence.md

 ## Context
 This is the second recipe in the series, for developing a modern _cloud ready_ microservice using the **greenfield-app-starter**.
 This recipe deals with configuring persistence in the microservice.
+The persistence by default uses Hikari connection pooling.

 ### Prerequisite

 - **STEP 1: CREATE APPLICATION USING THE STARTER** is completed.